 When saving your paper on your hard drive, SPC's "One Drive" a disc, a "jump drive", or USB device, please look at the dialog box carefully.
 Click on "SAVE AS" from your operating system.
 When the dialog box opens it has two fill-in-the-blank spaces you can access.
-The first box is "File name:", please put your seven digit South Plains College student ID number (beginning with zero) in this box.
+The first box is "File name:", please put your seven digit South Plains College student ID number in this box.
 The second box is located directly below the first and it is "Save as type:", please click on the drop-down menu button on the far right-hand side of this box.
 The drop-down menu will open and you will select "Rich Text Format (.rtf)".
 You may have to scroll through the choices until you find "Rich Text Format (.rtf)" but you should find it.
 If you need assistance, the Student Help Desk is designed to provide such help.
-If you have certain types of word processing systems, it may very difficult to convert your original work into the ".rtf" format.
-If this happens, please submit your original work in a file format that I can open on a "Windows machine".
-These include .doc, .docx, and .pdf.
-If I cannot open your work, I cannot grade it, and give you credit for it.